LibreTechnica/libretechnica.github.io/content/en/blog/join-our-lemmy-instance/index.md

 ---
 title: "Join our Lemmy instance"
 description: "Come join LibreTechnica in the Fediverse at our very own Lemmy instance.
 There you can explore hundreds of communities on the decentralized alternative to Reddit."
-lead: "Come join LibreTechnica in the Fediverse at our very own Lemmy instance - [LibreTechni.ca](https://libretechni.ca).
+lead: "Come join LibreTechnica in the Fediverse at our very own Lemmy instance.
 There you can explore hundreds of communities on the decentralized alternative to Reddit."
 date: 2023-07-10T00:00:00+01:00
 lastmod: 2023-07-10T16:00:00+01:00
 draft: false